Going ‘beyond accountancy’ to help a business thrive

 When asked how that happened, Mark says: “To be fair, the first one was good.
 But he emigrated to Australia, which wasn’t helpful!
 The others were recommended to me, but they never seemed to have the time or the focus for my business.
 Things got overlooked and some pretty big mistakes were made.”

 Mark was getting to the end of his tether by the time he discovered THP.
 “I was speaking to my bank manager, who said that lots of his clients had mentioned THP.
 So I got in touch and haven’t looked back.
 I’ve been with them for over 10 years, and they do everything for us – payroll, tax returns, VAT and the rest.”

 “It’s the same with the rest of the team.
-I worked originally with Mark Boulter, then Kirsty Demeza and now with Tom Lyall.
-I have a brilliant relationship with all of them.
+I worked originally with Mark Boulter, then Kirsty Demeza.
+I have a brilliant relationship with them.
 I enjoy the business side of what I do, and I like the way they’re so patient with me.
 It just works – it’s like a breath of first air.”